knative/docs/docs/serving/samples/kong-routing-go/README.md

     kubectl get cm config-network -n knative-serving -o yaml
     ```

-    Then, look for the value for `domainTemplate`.
+    Then, look for the value for `domain-template`.
 If it is {% raw
     %}`{{.Name}}-{{.Namespace}}.{{.Domain}}`{% endraw %}, you need to change
     `search-service.default` into `search-service-default` and
     `login-service.default` into `login-service-default` as well in